 The grandmaster feeds a number of boundary clock switches.
-These are slaves to the grandmaster, but masters to the edge devices.
+These are followers to the grandmaster, but leaders to the edge devices.
 As I explained last time, there is a defined means to monitor and manage latencies through the network and switches.
 That allows us to synchronize the network within a few microseconds, locking up in less than 10 seconds.

 When you come to take the theory and design a practical system, your first decision is whether to make the PTP time signals in-band — part of the same network that carries the audio and video — or out-of-band — on a separate network.
 Actually, this is not a real decision because the only reason you would choose an out-of-band architecture would be if your budget was way too big and you liked chasing your tail trying to find the source of the on-air glitches.

 You will also see questions raised about boundary clocks and transparent clocks.
-A boundary clock has one port which is a slave to the master above it — like the grandmaster — and a number of ports which are masters to the boundary clocks or edge devices below it.
+A boundary clock has one port which is a follower to the leader above it — like the grandmaster — and a number of ports which are leaders to the boundary clocks or edge devices below it.
 It takes sync in, and it disseminates sync on the outputs.

 A transparent clock, as its name suggests, simply corrects the timestamp for its own internal latency.

-A boundary clock improves security because slave devices will not see data from another device.
-The system designer also can limit which devices can become masters, eliminating the risk of rogue masters causing major disruption to synchronization.
+A boundary clock improves security because follower devices will not see data from another device.
+The system designer also can limit which devices can become leaders, eliminating the risk of rogue leaders causing major disruption to synchronization.